Miniskirt: 1980s and 1990s

 Miniskirts returned to mainstream acceptance in the 1980s, but with some differences from the 1960s:

 Because women had worn skirts that covered the knee and often dropped to the calf for so many years during the 1970s, any skirt above the knee was often called a miniskirt in the late seventies and early eighties, even skirts that hit just above the knee.

-They weren't presented this time as the only length women should wear.
+They were not presented this time as the only length women should wear, nor was there societal pressure for women to shorten their hemlines, as there had been in the late 1960s when designers also presented a variety of lengths.
 They were now just one option among a variety of lengths and styles of skirts and pants available to women, and miniskirts tended to be in the minority among all the other kinds of skirts and pants seen on the streets, particularly in the early part of the decade.
 Throughout the decade, street lengths ranged from ankle to thigh, for both skirts and trousers, and most women wore their skirts just below the knee, as they also had in the seventies.

 Miniskirts came in a greater variety of shapes than in the sixties, from full and flouncy to narrow to tight to abbreviated revivals of skirt shapes of the 1940s and '50s like sheath skirts, trumpet skirts, tulip skirts, and bubble/puffball skirts.
 Above-the-knee versions of strapless 1950s dresses were seen, as were formal minis with bustles and trains in the back.
 Even tutus were shown mid-decade.
 Many above-the-knee dresses had noticeable shoulder pads.

 They were worn with a greater range of heel heights than in the sixties, depending on the shape of the miniskirt, with flats preferred for some styles and high-heeled pumps preferred for others.
 In the early part of the decade, opaque tights, sometimes brightly coloured, and flat, calf-high boots might be worn with the more casual styles, much like in the mid-sixties.
 Throughout the period, dressier styles with high heels tended to be worn with hose ranging from slightly tinted to opaque.
 A punk influence was sometimes seen when miniskirts were paired with combat boots or Doc Martens.